RenStu/logic/README.md

 The electromagnetic force is not a force itself, but an aspect of the entanglement of waves that intensifies at intervals or wavelengths with low entropy and with the spatial approximation (reduction of differences in the X, Y and Z axes) of these intervals.

-Electromagnetism is related to intervals similar to the more uniform wave side found in Figure above (right), but with low entropy, that is, the same structure that facilitates the movement of objects added to the low entropy, which facilitates jumps.
-When intervals have low entropy, their approximation, either naturally through the structure that facilitates movement or through the distribution of new samples capable of creating this structure, such as electrification, makes the wave pairs of one interval very similar to the wave pairs of the other interval, which makes many of these pairs viable for wave entanglement to finding more ideal pairs in the other interval and vice versa.
-In this way, a rearrangement occurs between the intervals through wave entanglement, and this rearrangement makes these intervals more equalized (low entropy).
+When intervals have low entropy, the total or partial overlapping of their areas facilitates the reordering of their entangled pairs, and an example of this can be the overlapping of an electron's area with the photonic clouds of other electrons or atoms.
+This reordering is an attempt to equalize these waves into a single low-entropy wave, which also makes it feasible to exchange many of these pairs for those of the non-entangled virtual cloud (virtual cloud of non-entangled samples, usually around the peak of the interval or subintervals, according to the subsection of Entanglement), which may result in the approximation of these waves due to this reordering.

 The blue lines in the figure below show where the exchange of wave pairs by wave entanglement is most frequent, that is, where the waves are most probable to be similar.
 This is why magnets try to rotate to connect when they are face to face with the same pole.
 The gray line shows connections that occur in a much smaller number.